alvinphp/videos-chapters-logos/README.md

 Added widget support.

 1.4
-Add styles to the video player skin.
+Added styles to the video player skin.